 - Deep Cloud Integration

-But for a deep cloud integration, the application is modified during the migration process to take advantage of crucial cloud capabilities.
-This can involve auto-scaling, dynamic load balancing, or utilizing server-less computing capabilities such as AWS Lambda for portions of the application.
+However, the application is modified during migration to take advantage of crucial cloud capabilities for deep cloud integration.
+This can involve auto-scaling, dynamic load balancing, utilizing a colocation data center for hybrid cloud setups, or leveraging serverless computing capabilities such as AWS Lambda for application portions.

-Before beginning your PLM cloud migration process, you need to determine whether you want to go with a single cloud provider and move your application in a way that it is optimized for that single platform, or do you want your application to run on multiple cheap cloud providers?
+Before beginning your PLM cloud migration process, you must determine whether you want to go with a single cloud provider and move your application to optimize for that single platform or run on multiple cheap cloud providers.

-Optimizing your application to work with a single cloud provider is quite simple as the team has only one set of cloud APIs to learn.
-But there is a downside to it as well – vendor lock-in.
-Working with only one provider makes moving the application to a different provider is challenging.
+Optimizing your application to work with a single cloud provider is quite simple, as the team has only one set of cloud APIs to learn.
+But there is a downside to it as well—vendor lock-in.
+Working with only one provider makes moving the application to a different provider challenging.
 Having a single cloud provider negatively affects your ability to negotiate SLAs and pricing.

 Build your applications to run on multiple cloud providers.
-With this strategy, you could run your application simultaneously on multiple providers or split your application load across them.
+This strategy allows you to run your application simultaneously on multiple providers or split your application load.
 This model allows you the ultimate flexibility in vendor negotiations because you can quickly shift loads from one cloud provider to another.

-Key Performance Indicators (KPIs) are metrics that you observe about your application or service to measure how it is performing against your expectations.
-The most suitable KPIs for a cloud operations process show how your in-progress migration is doing, highlighting visible or invisible problems that may be lurking within your application.
+Key Performance Indicators (KPIs) are metrics you observe about your application or service to measure performance against your expectations.
+The most suitable KPIs for a cloud operations process show how your in-progress migration is doing, highlighting visible or invisible problems lurking within your application.

 Some of these notable KPIs include: